Welcome to the Department of

 In 1879, rhetoric was among a handful of courses taken by the inaugural five-student class of Colorado Agricultural College.
 Today, it is one of three main areas of study in the Department of Communication Studies.

 The “speech arts” – rhetoric, debate, and public speaking – were originally housed in the Department of English (est. 1939).
-In 1951, they finally found their own footing as a stand-along degree named Speech Arts, followed by the addition of a Master of Arts degree in 1961, and the establishment of the Department of Speech Arts in 1962.
+In 1951, they finally found their own footing as a standalone degree named Speech Arts, followed by the addition of a Master of Arts degree in 1961, and the establishment of the Department of Speech Arts in 1962.

-In 1970 our named changed to the Department of Speech and Theatre Arts then again in 1984 to Speech Communication.
+In 1970 our named changed to the Department of Speech and Theatre Arts, then again in 1984 to Speech Communication.
 Across that time and for a few more decades we were entrenched almost as much in broadcasting as in rhetoric.
 We had also begun to develop our expertise in relational and organizational communication.

 In 2008 we became the Department of Communication Studies when we separated the history, theory, and criticism of film and media from broadcast media production, which was folded into the Department of Journalism and Media Communication.

 These extensions of our programmatic expertise have contributed to the development and success of our new Ph.D. in Communication, which launched in the fall of 2017.
-In spring 2021, we graduate our first-ever cohort of doctoral candidates.
+In spring 2021, we graduated our first-ever cohort of doctoral candidates.